shaik1002/biggitlabbomb/doc/user/project/merge_requests/approvals/rules.md

 Merge requests that target a different project, such as from a fork to the upstream project, use the default approval rules from the target (upstream) project, not the source (fork).

-Merge request approvals can be configured globally to apply across all (or a subset) projects with [policies](../../../application_security/policies/index.md).
-[Merge request approval policies](../../../application_security/policies/merge_request_approval_policies.md) also provide additional flexibility with more granular configuration options.

 ## Add an approval rule

 > - Approval rules for all protected branches introduced in GitLab 15.3.